HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/authentication.md

 ### Domino as an OIDC provider

-!!! note "This is a preview feature in the Domino REST API v1.1.4 release, and applies to HCL Domino v14.5 or later only."
+!!! note "This feature is available starting in the Domino REST API v1.1.4 release and applies only to HCL Domino v14.5 or later."

 Starting with HCL Domino v14.5, the Domino HTTP task can act as an OIDC identity provider.
 This feature allows administrators to leverage their existing Domino HTTP authentication experience to authenticate end users with applications, servers, and services that support OIDC.
 For more information, see [Configure Domino REST API to use Domino 14.5 as OIDC provider](../../howto/IdP/configdomino145oidc.md).